Post Summary: 10 fun, adventurous, and parent-approved things to do in Yellowstone with kids.

 Yellowstone is massive.
 So, while it’s more expensive, you’ll greatly reduce driving time by staying in the park.
 While we opted to camp in the park, Canyon Lodge is often recommended for its central location.
 Most lodging in the park is going to be overpriced for what you get.
 It’s unfortunate but true.
 Lodging can book out a year in advance, so BOOK EARLY.
 If you don’t manage to get a reservation in the park, you can wait till the last minute to try to snag a cancellation spot.
 It’s not impossible, but you will have to be vigilant about checking every day.

 If prices are simply too much, I would check here for VRBO’s in West Yellowstone near the West Yellowstone entrance or VRBO’s in Gardiner near the North entrance.
 This gorgeous five bedroom home is perfect for a large family traveling together.
+There’s also this 2 bedroom home for smaller families and this chic 3 bedroom home with a fun loft for kids.
 We always prefer a peer to peer home rental than a hotel since it’s a better value considering you have a kitchen and more space.

 Download the Yellowstone National Park App